woody180/vanilla-javascript-emoji-picker/README.md

     trigger: [
         {
             selector: '.first-btn',
-            insertInto: ['.one', '.two'] // '.selector' can be used without array },
+            insertInto: ['.one', '.two'] //If there is only one '.selector', than it can be used without array },
         {
             selector: '.second-btn',